thawornwit/pontstrader/README.md

   - Price information will be shown, also shows you how much you can buy at current Last, Ask and Bid rates
   - You are asked to choose to buy for Last, Ask, Bid or Custom
   - Choose the amount you would like to buy
-  - Recheck your input and confirm the buy if everything looks find
+  - Recheck your input and confirm the buy if everything looks fine
 <img width="25%" height="25%" src="img/buy.png">